 Gabbard drops congressional race to focus on presidential

-Hart said there was no data indicating Gabbard’s hold on the seat was at risk.
-And with her chances of winning the presidency very slim, he said, it’s unclear what her end-game is.

-“One thing consistent about her is she’s always played for the long ball, she’s played to go up.
-So, the question now is where is up?”
-Hart said.
+Washington – Democratic presidential candidate Tulsi Gabbard says she will focus on her White House bid and not run for reelection to her congressional seat.
+The congresswoman from Hawaii made the announcement early Friday.

-The 38-year-old lags behind in a crowded Democratic presidential field, but she’s gotten renewed attention lately after a heated argument with former Democratic presidential nominee Hillary Clinton.
+While lagging behind in a crowded Democratic presidential field, Gabbard has gotten renewed attention lately after a heated argument with former Democratic presidential nominee Hillary Clinton.

 The Hawaii congresswoman fought back after Clinton said in a recent interview that she believes Republicans have “got their eye on somebody who’s currently in the Democratic primary and are grooming her to be the third-party candidate.”
 Clinton, the former senator, U.S. secretary of state and 2016 Democratic presidential candidate, did not name Gabbard directly.